matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 MSC1951 defines a way to recommend using a pack of a different room - this MSC does not have an equivalent to that.
 Instead, this MSC allows multiple image packs for a room, typically one where you already chat in anyways.
-Furthermore it allows you to enable an image pack to be globally available for yourself across all rooms you are in.
+Furthermore, it allows you to enable an image pack to be globally available for yourself across all rooms you are in.

 The core difference is how MSC1951 and this MSC define the image packs themselves: In MSC1951 you have to